Skip to main content

 ]

 The consent* fields are non-negotiable.
-Winback hits dormant customers; the platform must respect consent state down to the channel level.
+Winback hits dormant customers; the platform’s consent stage suppresses candidates on channels whose consent was revoked.

 {